 How can I leverage Student Reviews to engage with students and promote my brand?

-You will have the opportunity to preview reviews starting on Feb 28, and reply to reviews.
+You will have the opportunity to preview reviews starting in Fall 2018, and reply to reviews.
 87% of students prioritize brand and meaningful work.
 This is a great opportunity to proactively address feedback, promote your brand and show students you are engaged and listening.

 Will I be notified every time I receive a new review?

 By default, all recruiters for a given employer will receive in-app (not email) notifications every time a new review is published.
 Each recruiter will have the option to opt-in to email notifications on an individual basis if they so choose.
-Please check your settings on Feb 28 if you would like to receive email notifications.
+Please check your settings by end of November 2018 if you would like to receive email notifications.